In this article:

 In this example, Heavy CDR3 is the field we are filtering on, NOT LIKE is the operator, and %\\*% is the value.

-To search for sequences that meet the conditions of having both a heavy chain and is fully annotated, use an SQL filter query in the form:
+To search for sequences that meet the conditions of being both a Heavy chain and fully annotated, use an SQL filter query in the form:

 ['Chain'] = 'Heavy' AND ['Fully Annotated'] = 'Yes'